janebuoy/janebuoy.github.io/content/writing/bytewise-warming-stripes.md

 image = [] # two-dimensional array of color values (RGB triples) row = [] # one-dimensional array of color values (RGB tuples)
 ```

+## Color Mappings

+The anomaly data, representing deviations from a baseline temperature, is first normalized to a range between 0 and 1.
+This normalization allows us to map these values to specific colors:

+- When the normalized anomaly value is 0.5, the corresponding color is white.
+- A normalized value of 0.4 maps to a bluish color.
+- For a normalized value of 0.8, the resulting color is a warm reddish tone.

 ```python